ansible/awx/INSTALL.md

 > Provide a port number that can be mapped from the Docker daemon host to the web server running inside the AWX container.
 Defaults to *80*.

+*host_port_ssl*

+> Provide a port number that can be mapped from the Docker daemon host to the web server running inside the AWX container for SSL support.
+Defaults to *443*, only works if you also set `ssl_certificate` (see below).

 *ssl_certificate*

 > Optionally, provide the path to a file that contains a certificate and its private key.